umairair/sloverb.app/README.md

 🔹 **MP3 export** – to reduce file sizes for downloads

-🔹 **Better mobile UX** – Sliders need to be bigger for mobile users
+🔹 **Better mobile UX** – sliders need to be bigger for mobile users

 ---